-Most Research Computing services, such as the Odyssey high performance computing cluster, or VPN, are protected by two-factor authentication — access requires providing a normal password and a time-dependent “verification code.”
+Most Research Computing services, such as the FASRC high performance computing cluster or VPN, are protected by two-factor authentication — access requires providing a normal password and a time-dependent “verification code.”
 We use a package, built on open standards, that we call OpenAuth to provide the two-factor authentication.
 This replaces the system we formerly used, RSA SecurID.

 NOTE: If you are taking a class where you have been given a generic account and token, please see the Manual OpenAuth page.

 REQUESTING YOUR TOKEN

 Please visit the following link, using your RC account and password, to setup your account to work with OpenAuth:

 Note: Clicking this link will cause an email to be sent to you.
 That email will contain a link to the OpenAuth install page with instructions, download links and your personalized token.